Why a Sleep Schedule is Important

 There are times your body will tell you that you need extra sleep.
 It’s okay to go to bed earlier than your bedtime when you are abnormally tired from a poor night of sleep, a stressful day, jet lag, fighting a cold or the flu, etc. Just do your best to maintain a consistent wake-up time so you feel tired at the appropriate time the next night.
 This will make it easier to get back to your normal sleep schedule once your body has recovered.

-To set up your Sleeptracker monitor’s target bedtime and wake time, touch this link from your iOS or Android device with the Sleeptracker app installed.
+To set up your Sleeptracker® Monitor’s target bedtime and wake time, open the app then select Menu > Set Set Sleep Goals & Schedule.
 Drag the moon icon to set your bedtime and the sun icon to set your wake time.
 Your time in bed should be at least 10-20 minutes longer than your sleep goal to allow some time for falling asleep and brief wakeups in the middle of the night.

 Sleep expert Dr. Chris Winter, author of The Sleep Solution, offers the following advice: